 Moby-Dick and the World of Whaling in the Digital Age

+Melville’s Moby-Dick, named for the white whale, swims as a literary work at the center of the established canon and one of the most frequently referenced and adapted American novels.
 The institute will illuminate the art and contexts of Herman Melville’s famous 19th-century American novel Moby-Dick, and help teachers from across the country interpret the book for 21st-century students.
-The Institute raises important questions about the quest for collective meaning-making that apply to the multiple engagements of learning.
-We row whaling boats at Mystic Seaport, visit Melville’s Pittsfield home, Arrowhead, and draw on the local resources of New Bedford, including the Whaling Museum’s material artifacts and the port as an active fishery, as we consider together how Melville crafted an epic that resonates richly with readers two hundred years after his birth.
+The Institute raises important questions about the quest for collective meaning-making that apply to the multiple engagements of learning as we consider together how Melville crafted an epic that resonates richly with readers two hundred years after his birth.

 Lecturers and Visiting Faculty

-Jennifer Baker, Mary K. Bercaw Edwards, Jeffrey Markham, Christopher Sten, Robert K. Wallace
+Jennifer Baker; Mary K. Bercaw Edwards; Wyn Kelley; Jeffrey Markham; Timothy Marr; Christopher Sten; Robert K. Wallace